DigitalPhi/MoralPsychology/docs/README.md

 - Royal Institute of Philosophy London Lecture Series for 2017-8 is on Passion and Emotion.
 Fridays at 1700 at the RIP.
 It's a great schedule of speakers and a great fit with themes from our seminar. [(link)](http://royalinstitutephilosophy.org/events/london-lecture-series/)

-- NB There is a discussion session meeting this Monday, *October 9th*!
+- There is a discussion session meeting Monday, *October 9th*!
 You are strongly encouraged to attend.
 We'll look at G.E.M.
 Anscombe's paper 'Modern Moral Philosophy', and we'll talk about what a moral psychology might be and how there might be a place for feelings or passions in it.
 Further details about the discussion sections are below.

+- Formative essay topics now posted (#assessent.md).<small>06.11.2017</small>

 ### Instructors